Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 - No need to re-inject code manually

 ### **Enhanced User Experience**
-- Floating 🛍️ button for instant access
+- Floating Product Info bubble (with branded icon) for instant access in the lower-right corner
 - Proper toolbar icon and popup interface with status checking
-- Persistent search history with filtering and management
+- Persistent search history with powerful filtering and management
-- Basic reports on search sources
+- Filter-aware reports on search sources
-- Better error handling and status indicators
+- Unified project/tag filters that seamlessly sync between History and Analysis views
-- Seamless integration with ChatGPT's interface
+- Better error handling, status indicators, and seamless integration with ChatGPT's interface

 ## Technical Details